How many times have you heard your doctor say the words “toxic metals?” Most likely, “zero.”

 - Antiperspirant deodorants contain aluminum to prevent sweating

-- Tap water and well water are often contaminated with a variety of toxic metals
+- Tap water and well water are often contaminated with various toxic metals

 - Vaccines contain aluminum and sometimes mercury